-A line is defined between two points, we then need to give two points as parameters of the from:to: message from the BlLineGeometry class.
+A line is defined between two points given as parameters of the from:to: message of the BlLineGeometry class.
 Lines created using BlLineGeometry are a bit special because they are considered as "open geometries" meaning we don't define their color with the usual background: message like any other BlElement.
-Instead we define a border for our line and give this border the color we wanted (here we chose light green), we also define the thickness of our line with the border's width.
-Another particularity of open geometries is that they don't fit well with default outskirts in the current verision of Bloc, this is why we redefine them to be centered
+Instead, we define a border for our line and give this border the color we wanted (here we chose light green), we also define the thickness of our line with the border's width.

+Another particularity of open geometries is that they don't fit well with default outskirts this is why we redefine them to be centered